MariaDB/mariadb.org-tools/dbt3_benchmark/dbt3_mysql/README.txt

 	cd {PROJECT_HOME}
 	tar -zxf dbt3-1.9.tar.gz

-4. Copy the file tpcd.h into the dbt3 folder:
-	cp {PROJECT_HOME}/mariadb-tools/dbt3_benchmark/dbt3_mysql/tpcd.h {PROJECT_HOME}/dbt3-1.9/src/dbgen
+4. Copy the file tpcd.h into the dbt3 folder.
+This step includes the necessary labels for MySQL/MariaDB when building queries. cp {PROJECT_HOME}/mariadb-tools/dbt3_benchmark/dbt3_mysql/tpcd.h {PROJECT_HOME}/dbt3-1.9/src/dbgen

-5. Copy the file Makefile into the dbt3 folder cp {PROJECT_HOME}/mariadb-tools/dbt3_benchmark/dbt3_mysql/Makefile {PROJECT_HOME}/dbt3-1.9/src/dbgen
+5. Copy the file Makefile into the dbt3 folder
+NOTE: This step is executed only if you want to overwrite the default behaviour of PostgreSQL settings.
+After copying this Makefile and building the project, QGEN will be set to generate queries for MariaDB/MySQL.
+If you skip this step, QGEN will generate queries for PostgreSQL by default.
+	cp {PROJECT_HOME}/mariadb-tools/dbt3_benchmark/dbt3_mysql/Makefile {PROJECT_HOME}/dbt3-1.9/src/dbgen

 6. Go to {PROJECT_HOME}/dbt3-1.9/src/dbgen and build the project cd {PROJECT_HOME}/dbt3-1.9/src/dbgen make

-7. Set the variable DSS_QUERY to the folder with template queries for MariaDB/MySQL export DSS_QUERY={PROJECT_HOME}/mariadb-tools/dbt3_benchmark/dbt3_mysql/mysql_queries
+7. Set the variable DSS_QUERY to the folder with template queries for MariaDB/MySQL or for PostgreSQL 7.1.
+If you want to build the queries that fit MariaDB/MySQL dialect execute the following command: export DSS_QUERY={PROJECT_HOME}/mariadb-tools/dbt3_benchmark/dbt3_mysql/mysql_queries 7.2.
+If you want to use the default PostgreSQL templates, execute the following command: export DSS_QUERY={PROJECT_HOME}/dbt3-1.9/queries/pgsql

 8. Create a directory to store the generated queries in mkdir $DSS_QUERY/generated